sonic-pi-net/sonic-pi/COMMUNITY.md

 # Community

 Sonic Pi is more than just software.
 It's a whole community of people sharing ideas, helping  and inspiring each other.
-On behalf of the community, we welcome you.
+Welcome.

 You can find other members at the following locations: